-Means the average annual gross profit of the business over the three financial years immediately before the person covered became incapacitated.
+Means the average annual gross profit of the business over the three financial years immediately before the person covered became incapacitated or was diagnosed with a terminal illness that meets our definition.

 Retail price index

 This is the percentage increase in the UK government's retail price index (or if that index is no longer available, such other index as we reasonably determine to be equivalent) over the 12-month period ending three months before the anniversary of the date the plan started, subject to a minimum of 2% and a maximum of 10%.